-The use of instructional technology should greatly depend on their functions.
+The use of instructional technology greatly depends on their functions.
 One of Zayed University's publicly articulated missions is to lead education in the United Arab Emirates through teaching, learning, research and outreach and to achieve this leadership in a technologically advanced environment.
-In fulfilling this goal, the university actively promoted instructional technology application among faculty, staff and students delivery (and completion) of lessons through advanced technology; use of sophisticated software and information gathering via internet (Moore et al. 2003).
+In fulfilling this goal, the university actively promoted instructional technology application among faculty, staff and students delivery (and completion) of lessons through advanced technology; use of sophisticated software and information gathering via internet (Moore etal.
+2003).
 Though the hope was that information technology could add a powerful punch to the modern educational environment, many educators in the United Arab Emirates have found that it is the proper use of available instructional technology rather than the presence of that technology advances learning (Moore et al. 2003).
-Even longtime favorite pencil and paper and the overhead projector still have a place in the well-rounded modern classroom Grabe and Grabe (1998).
+Even longtime favorite pencil and paper and the overhead projector still have a place in the wellrounded modern classroom Grabe and Grabe (1998).
 Whether old or new, each technology has unique qualities (or "affordances") of which advantage can be taken (Moore et al. 2003).
-They make instructions real and spice the teaching and learning processes (Hung & Khine, 2006).
+They make instructions real and spice the teaching and learning processes (Hung &Khine, 2006).

-According to IJEDICT (2007) report, incorporating ICT into the educational curriculum has been promoted as a key step in bridging the digital divide in Ugandan schools in recent years and the sacrifices made to finance these there has been little evaluation of their effectiveness.
+According to IJEDICT (2007) report, incorporating ICT into the educational curriculum has promoted a key step in bridging the digital divide in Ugandan schools in recent years and the sacrifices made to finance these there havebeen of great effectiveness.
 Further the article by Padraig Wims and Mark Lawler "investigating ICTs in educational institutions in developing countries; an evaluation of their impact in Uganda" describes research that seeks to redress this by examining in Uganda revealed tangible benefits to students from exposure to ICT.
 It was also found that exposure to computers in schools influenced the career choices of former students.
 Muriithi (2005) has argued that in Uganda like most developing countries, ICT usage is still limited to computer literacy training.
 She contends that the present ICT curriculum merely ideals with "teaching about computers" and not how computers can be used to transform teaching and learning in our schools.
 In her thesis, she says that integration should consider learning pedagogy, the pattern of student use of ICT, and the extent of use in teaching and learning programme.
 A wide range of instructional technologies should be selected and incorporated into the teaching and learning program.
-33 However, the study failed to look into other instructional technologies and challenges facing both the teachers and students in the use of those instructional technologies in secondary schools which the researcher of this study seeks to investigate.
+However, the study failed to look into other instructional technologies and challenges facing both the teachers and students in the use of those instructional technologies in secondary schools which the researcher of this study seeks to investigate.

-2.6 Challenges facing teachers and students in the use of instructional technology
+2.3 Challenges facing teachers and students in the use of instructional technology radios, television and tapes are always almost not available especially in rural schools.
+Models and specimen are not available and yet they can be improvised.

-Grabe and Grabe (1998) notes that if teachers want to search for more effective learning experiences for their students, they need to have some general ideas about productive learning experiences that integrating instructional technology enhances.
-Misoy (1987) reveals that instructional technology for teaching and learning process was neither inadequate nor available.
-Some of the resources are available but inadequate were manila papers, brochures, journals, pamphlets and pictures.
-However, audio-visual resources such as films, slides, radios, television and tapes were not available.
-Models and specimen were not available and yet they can be improvised.
 However, under the system of education in Uganda, teachers have a lot of content to cover within limited time allocations.
 Teachers continually complain of inability to cover the syllabus in time and adequately prepare students for the Uganda National Examinations; yet the use of instructional technology can help them reduce the length of time for instruction as most instructional technologies contain and can assist in presenting a lot of content in summary form (Kemp and Dyton 1985).
-1998).however many challenges are faced by both teachers and students which the researcher seeks to investigate.
+1998).However there are many undocumented challenges being faced by both teachers and students which the researcher seeks to investigate.